cloudersolutions/website/src/content/news/2024-05-24-press-release.md

 ---
-title: "Press release: New Finnish Innovation Revolutionizes Buildings "
+title: New Finnish Innovation Revolutionizes Buildings
 description: The Finnish technology company Clouder launched a new intelligent cabling solution that connects all the building’s technical systems with virtual cables.
 Virtual cabling acts as the building’s digital infrastructure, enabling data-driven management of the entire property cost-effectively and environmentally friendly.
 date: 2024-05-24
+category: press-release
 cover: images/emma-jussi-labra.jpg
-featured: false
 draft: false
 ---
 The Finnish technology company Clouder launched a new intelligent cabling solution that connects all the building's technical systems with virtual cables.
 Virtual cabling acts as the building's digital infrastructure, enabling data-driven management of the entire property cost-effectively and environmentally friendly.